AndrewLeigh6/GamesWithFriends/README.md

 ## Non Goals

 - This won't support game libraries other than Steam (e.g. Origin, Epic Games Store, Gog Galaxy, etc)
+- This won't check to see if anyone has the same DLC

 ## Design